March 05, 2021 4 min read 0 Comments

-The origin and history of Aloe Vera from its founding in ancient times to the present day is a remarkable story.
+The origin and history of Aloe Vera from its founding in ancient times to the present day is a remarkable story and not one that many have heard despite being familiar with Aloe Vera.
 The serrated edged, succulent, perennial plant, is part of the lily family (Liliaceac) and specie of the Aloe genus.
-Its full botanical name is Aloe barbadensis miller, and the Latin translation for Aloe Vera literally means “true aloe,” most likely to distinguish it from the other 500 or so species found in the lily family.
-The Aloe genus evolutionary history in general is not that well understood and, until recently, Aloe Vera’s actual origins were viewed as somewhat mysterious and often a source of debate among researchers.
+The full botanical name of the most common and famous variety is Aloe barbadensis miller, and the Latin translation for Aloe Vera literally means “true aloe”.
+It is unique from many of the other varieties of Aloe and distinguishable from most of the 500 or so species found in the lily family.
+The Aloe vera genus evolutionary history in general is not that well understood and, until recently, Aloe Vera’s actual origins were viewed as somewhat mysterious and often a source of debate among researchers.

-Historically, we may never know when Aloe Vera’s wellness applications were first discovered.
-We do know of the 6000 years old carvings of the plant discovered in Egypt and, at some point after, how it became a burial offering or gift to deceased pharaohs.
+Historically, we may never know when Aloe Vera’s wellness applications were first discovered as they likely predate written history.
+We do know of the 6000 years old carvings of the plant discovered in Egypt and, at some point after, became a common burial offering or gift to deceased pharaohs and its remnants are found tombs.
 The first written record of Aloe Vera’s usage for medicinal purposes appeared in Sumerian hieroglyphic tablets circa 2200 BC, during the Mesopotamia civilization.
 That record described its use as a laxative.

 Though many thought it originated in the Sudan or Arabian Peninsula, or possibly the Canary Islands.
 It was only in 2015 that a coalition of international scientists conducted an exhaustive study on the plant and finally determined Aloe Vera originated in the Arabian Peninsula.